Government of New Brunswick

 • Wear a mask when you are in close contact with others.

-If you are confirmed or strongly suspected of having mpox, Public health will be contacting you to gather more information and provide you with guidance on how to reduce the risk of spreading your infection to others.
+If you are confirmed or strongly suspected of having mpox, Public Health will be contacting you to gather more information and provide you with guidance on how to reduce the risk of spreading your infection to others.

 If you believe you are a close contact of someone who has been diagnosed with mpox, call your local Public Health office for further advice and guidance.
 Find your local Public health clinic contact information here.